Data protection

 In the following, we would like to explain to you in more detail what data is processed, why we have integrated YouTube videos and how you can manage or delete your data.

-On YouTube, users can watch, rate, comment on and upload videos themselves free of charge.
+On YouTube, users can watch, rate, comment on and upload videos for free.
 Over the last few years, YouTube has become one of the most important social media channels worldwide.
-To enable us to display videos on our website, YouTube provides a code snippet that we have integrated on our site.
+To enable us to display videos on our website, YouTube provides a code snippet that we have integrated into our site.

 Why do we use YouTube videos on our website?